Jinnah’s vision lost in the air

-It is very painful to state that we have not found any leader after Jinnah who would have been of indomitable courage, irresistible logic and exemplary principles which jinnah possessed and especially who would have carried out the legacy of Jinnah’s dreams and vision to make Pakistan a stable, prosperous and develope.
+It is very painful to state that we have not found any leader after Jinnah who would have been of indomitable courage, irresistible logic and exemplary principles which Jinnah possessed and especially who would have carried out the legacy of Jinnah’s dreams and vision to make Pakistan a stable, prosperous and develop.

 We saw every where sectarian violence, racial and linguistic clashes ,terrorism , flagrant violation of human rights , Forced conversion of minorities , interference and abrogation of constitutional institution and constitution itself many times , conflicts between Provinces and Federation on political, economical administrative interests.